• Skip to primary navigation

 Guys, these hot honey chicken bowls are truly one of my favorite meals right now.
 The chicken alone is reason enough to make them — bite-sized, ultra-crispy, and drenched in hot honey so it’s sweet, spicy, and completely irresistible.
 Even without all the bowl extras, it absolutely stands on its own.

-What makes me come back to this recipe again and again is how easy and flexible it is.
+What keeps me coming back to this recipe is how easy and flexible it is.
 When my 7-year-old asks for a repeat, I know it’s a winner.
 It comes together quickly, works with whatever extras I have on hand, and even frozen chicken nuggets are fair game on busy days — the hot honey does most of the heavy lifting.
 And that hot honey mayo drizzle?
 I always make extra because one pass is never enough.

-To build the bowls, I start with basmati rice, though coconut rice or even my extra garlicky butter rice are both incredible here.
+To build the bowls, I start with basmati rice, though coconut rice or even my extra-garlicky butter rice is incredible here.
 Add some crunchy slaw, a few crisp veggies, and sweet pickles (trust me on this one), then finish with that creamy hot honey mayo.
 Every bite hits the perfect balance of crunchy, saucy, sweet, and spicy.

 chicken with hot honey on a baking sheet